pilegard/psychmethods/docs/index.md

 ### Accessibility {-}

-All images in this textbook include alternative text (alt text) for compatibility with screen readers and other assistive technologies.
+All images in the HTML version of this textbook include alternative text (alt text) for compatibility with screen readers and other assistive technologies.

-**Note for screen reader users:** The HTML version of this book is the fully  accessible version.
 The PDF version does not support alt text or other accessibility features.
 To access the HTML version, visit [pilegard.github.io/psychmethods](https://pilegard.github.io/psychmethods/).